KyleB1/Creative-Solutions/README.md

 1. Install dependencies with `npm install`.
 2. Copy `.env.example` to `.env` and fill in the required values.
 3. Ensure support login is enabled locally by setting `SUPPORT_PORTAL_PASSWORD` in `.env`.
+   - The system admin account `kyle.creativesolutions@gmail.com` is configured as `System Administrator` and can access the admin console via `support-login.html` once support login is configured.
+   - If you forget the support password, use the "Forgot password?" link on `support-login.html` to reset it locally.
 4. Start the server:
 	- Standard: `npm start`
 	- Windows PowerShell (execution-policy safe): `./start-local.cmd`
 5. Open `http://localhost:3000`.

+> Note: this app now enforces port `3000` explicitly.
+If `PORT` is set to a different value, the server will refuse to start.

 ## Support login smoke test